adamayd/HomeServers/README.md

 ## Initial Setup

+`touch ssh` on boot partition to enable ssh on `boot`

+rename the host in `etc/hostname` (NOTE: no forward slash) in the `rootfs` partition if you want a different hostname at boot.

 ### Creating Users

 On the ansible client, create an ansible user without a password (this prevents ssh authentication to the ansible control node).
 This may not work on desktop linux if users are required to have a password for the account to be enabled.